OpenHumans/archive-genevieve-201505/README.md

-django_celery_fileprocess_example
+Genevieve
 =================================

-This project is a demo of implementing Celery and Django to perform asynchronous processing of an uploaded file.
-In this demo, a file is uploaded, processed with python's gzip module to create a compressed version, and the resulting .gz file is made available for download.
+This project, a summer project at the GMC lab, is a remake of their GETevidence page.
+It utitlizes django and celery and is designed to compare .vcf files to a ClinVar database.

 Installation
 ------------